 - To comply with the Michigan Natural Resources Trust Fund rules, we must bid the project out.
 We are working with OHM Advisors to complete this work.
 The bid packages must be assembled by a certified engineer and reviewed by DNR staff to ensure fairness during this process.

 - Prior to bidding the project out, we have to obtain all applicable permits.
 This means lots of wetland and stream crossing permits with the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
-EGLE has stated we'll need a wetland delineation over most if not all of the expected trail corridor, a time consuming and expensive task that requires experts to inspect the entire flag line and mark out potential wetlands.
-We are working through the requirements as best we can to avoid slowing the project down further or incurring too much cost.
-Wetland delineations will likely take place in the summer of 2021.
+EGLE has stated we'll need a wetland delineation over much of the expected trail corridor, a time consuming and expensive task that requires experts to inspect the entire flag line and mark out potential wetlands.

 TL;DR version: Phase 3 is deep in red tape and construction on most of the trail will likely take place in 2022.
-Hard to believe the original goal was to be done by May 2021!
+Hard to believe the original goal was to be done with 15 miles by May 2021!